snowplow-archive/snowplow.github.com/_posts/2016-09-13-introducing-sauna-decisioning-and-response-platform.md

 If Snowplow is all about consolidating event streams from many sources into a event warehouse in Redshift, then Sauna is its complement: once you have the output of your analysis in Redshift, you can use Sauna to automatically pipe that data into Optimizely or SendGrid; a variety of integrations with other systems will be added to Sauna in due course.

-Although Sauna is complementary to Snowplow (and built by the same team), you don't have to be a Snowplow user to use Sauna; you don't even have to be running your company on [AWS] [aws].
+Although Sauna is complementary to Snowplow (and built by the same team), you don't have to be a Snowplow user to use Sauna; you don't even have to be running your company on AWS.
 Sauna is for anybody who wants to make *decisions* based on their event stream data and then to *act* on those decisions, particularly via another software system.

 <h2 id="what-and-why">2.
 What is a decisioning and response platform, and why do I need one?</h2>